greenonion/blog/content/blog/sicp-intro-1-1-6.md

 I have been studying [Structure and Interpretation of Computer Programs](https://mitpress.mit.edu/sicp/) for about one and an half months now.
 As everyone familiar with the book will know, at least half of the work (and the knowledge!) is in its several exercises.
-I started documenting my process, writing down all solutions, but wasn't sure whether I wanted to post them here.
+I started documenting my progress, writing down all solutions, but wasn't sure whether I wanted to post them here.
 At first I wasn't even sure I'd actually go through with the book, but as I'm reaching section 2.2.4 I am amazed by it and not intending to stop soon.
 Still, this doesn't mean I'll make it to the end,